St Rose's Catholic Infants School

 All children from Reception to Year 2 will be asked to read at home at least 4x a week and for this to be recorded, by parents, in their reading records.

-Class teachers from reception to Year 2 will send home a list of high frequency words which should be read through and practised at least once a week.
+Class teachers from Reception to Year 2 will send home a list of high frequency words which should be read through and practised at least once a week.

-Every half term, class teachers will create and send home a menu of activities to be completed over the course of the half term.
+Every half term, class teachers will create and upload a menu of activities to be completed over the course of the half term.
 These will be a range of tasks and will include 1 x maths, 1 x English, 2 x Communication & Language, 2x Physical Development, 2x Personal, Social and Emotional, 1x Understanding of the World, 1x Expressive Art and Design.

 Key Information